asumansuenbuel/rose-studio-templates/README.md

 //! if (useDatabase) {
-This scenario uses a Database.
+This scenario uses a database.
+//! } else {
+This scenario uses no database.
 //! }

 There is $${demoSetup?"at least one":"no"} demo setup.
 There could also be more than one.